Active Design

 Toolkit for School (2015) (PDF)

-Details how Active Design can improve student health and academic performance through case studies and a step-by-step implementation guide.
+Details how Active Design can improve student health and academic performance through case studies and provides a step-by-step implementation guide.

 Guide for Community Groups (2013) (PDF)

-Describes how you can make your community a place where people can be physically active, have access to healthy foods and beverages and be socially engaged.
+Describes how you can make your community a place where people can be physically active, have access to healthy foods and beverages, and be socially engaged.

 Promoting Safety (2013) (PDF)

-Highlights strategies for reducing the risk of injury, while also promoting active living through walking, bicycling and increased access to public transportation.
+Highlights strategies for reducing the risk of injury, while also promoting active living through walking, bicycling, and increased access to public transportation.

 Affordable Designs for Affordable Housing (2013) (PDF)